mateusz/fluidadsr/README.md

 # FluidADSR

-A simple command-line utility that provides ADSR envelope and filter control for FluidSynth using MIDI controllers.
+A simple command-line utility that wraps fluidsynth with MIDI-controlled ADSR envelope and filter control.
+Fluidsynth does not provide this capability on purpose due to lack of support in the soundfonts, instead requiring users to implement their own control using SDK.

+This is largely based on juicysfplugin, with just the essential stuff extracted.
+There is no UI.

+This was made with AI support and I'm currently using it as part of my Pi-based piano synth box.

 ## Features